 RetroKanojo Posted August 5 Millicent is lovely!
 Photography is a mystery to me, so I can't really offer much advice but I really enjoyed reading about the thoughts you put into the composition of your photos!
 There's a lot of fun stuff you can do with that!
 1 Share this post Link to post Share on other sites

 chupakiba Posted August 5 The processed photos look great!
 Learning photography is a long road—I'm not even there yet and I've been doing it for many years.
 I don't know anything about Darktable, as I actually do use Adobe Photoshop (thank you, university 😘), but if it is anything like it, a very useful tool when editing RAW files is the Histogram.
 If you can find it in your program, it should have two arrows on each side of its screen; if an arrow is white, that means there's lost data, but if a single color shows, only that color has lost data.
 You want to kind of horizontally center everything in the screen, with no colored arrows.
 That means your photo doesn't have any lost data.
 It gives the photo good quality color as well!
-1 Sometimes you're Godzilla and sometimes you're Tokyo.
+1 Assuming you're done, oh shit, I forgot I lose to the sun!
 Share this post Link to post Share on other sites

 BeyondTime Posted August 5 On 8/4/2024 at 2:38 AM, Azurluna said: As for lighting, there's quite an intense highlight on her hair, while the rest of the image is a bit dark.
 I tried to bring back in the light to her face and hair, but I'm not sure I've done it as effectively as a could, but I'd need to experiment more to figure out how to get a better result.
 I'm pretty sure I could get it better, though, since the camera's own JPEG output (not pictured here) managed to bring more light to her face than I have here.
 With Lightroom you would use the masking tool to make a mask and then brighten just the face; presumably you're using a similar feature in your app.
 What I would suggest for situations like this is mind the direction of your light source, if the sun is behind her, you don't want "sunlight" on her face, and use it sparingly so it doesn't look overdone.
 Again with Lightroom, you can select the entire background with a button push and darken it if you want your entire image to have a higher exposure, but you don't want the background to appear blown out.
 In outdoor daylight, the sun, wherever it is, should always the brightest light source, and no amount of artificial / reflected light should compete with it.
 The goal is to capture as much data in the raw file as you can given your camera's dynamic exposure range, and given the brightness of the sky, I think you exposed pretty well.
 One thing to play around with is how much you can under or over expose in different lighting conditions and still make a good image in post; camera models will vary a bit on this.
 Unfortunately, the only books I know for RAW editing advice are Adobe-centric.
 On 8/4/2024 at 2:38 AM, Azurluna said: I've tried to frame her using the rule of thirds, with one downwards line intersecting with her right shoulder and the other at her left elbow, to frame her body in the centre third.
 I've also balanced her eyeline around the upper third line.
 There are some good books on portrait composition, but I have found that dolls are difficult to reproduce human light setups for; their faces are too small, the lights are too big, and anime dolls don't have normal noses.
 A lot of portrait lighting just reproduces the same dramatic lighting used by the great portrait painters of old, but it doesn't work as well with an anime nose.
 One of my favorite portrait examples is a boxer wearing his gloves, which are raised in front of him, and one thirds line was on his eyes, while the other was on his gloves, and it made a great promotional head-shot for the boxer.
 The books also tend to go into exceptions to the thirds rule.
 A similar example with my Utena, one thirds line is on her eyes, and one is on the pommel of her sword and the rose.
 IMO, the rose is a bit too bright and I should probably go back and darken it a tiny bit.
 I think a rule is that you want people to be drawn to the eyes over other elements in a portrait, and in this case having a bright white object on a thirds line pulls you away from her eyes.
 I usually brighten the eyes a bit too, but I didn't here.
 IMO, those sort of adjustments need to be done sparingly, so they aren't obvious as edits to the image.
 Utena - Der Rosenkavalier-11023.jpg by Cult of Athena, on Flickr Portrait, imo, is one of the hardest types of photography, but at least dolls are patient subjects.
 2 The difference between Dollfie Dreams and Heroin?
 Heroin is illegal, Dollfie Dreams probably should be.
 “Empty wallets, full hearts.”
 That’s probably an apt description for the effects of DD addiction Share this post Link to post Share on other sites